acep-aedg/aedg-data-pond/README.md

 #### `public/`

-These are denormalized versions of the internal files - joined in ways to make the data more user friendly.
-These are the files that will be available via the Data Explorer portion of the AEDG.
-[TODO: add link when available.]
+These are denormalized versions of the internal database tables - joined in ways to make the data more user friendly.
+These files are available via the Data Explorer portion of the AEDG.
+[TODO: add link when it goes into production.]
+These files are accompanied by OEMetadata files that document the schema (i.e. data dictionary) and sources of the data.

-Using these files, to answer questions such as "What is the electrical capacity of the grid that serves Ketchikan?", a user would download `public_communities_capacity.csv` and filter to "Ketchikan" using their favorite tool.
-[TODO: create `public_communities_capacity.csv`]
+Using these files, to answer questions such as "What is the electrical capacity of the grid that serves Ketchikan?", a user would download `public_capacity.csv` and filter to "Ketchikan" using their favorite tool.

 ## Workflow